-Award of an MSc degree for the MSc Physics with Extended Research
+Award of a Masters Degree (MSc Physics with Extended Research)

-To qualify for the award of an MSc a student must have:
+To qualify for the award of a postgraduate degree you must have:

-- 1. accumulated credit to the value of no fewer than 120 ECTS, of which at least 75 are at Level 7 or above, with no more than 15 ECTS at Level 6; - 2. and no more than 15 ECTS as a Compensated Pass;
+- 1. accumulated credit to the value of no fewer than 120 credits across levels 6 and 7 (of which 75 credits must be at Level 7); - 2. and no more than 15 credits as a Compensated Pass; - 3. met any specific requirements for an award as outlined in the approved programme specification for that award.